-Chocolate Ganache: If you are a chocolate lover, pour down the chocolate ganache on the cake to give it an oomph flavor.
+- Chocolate Ganache: If you are a chocolate lover, pour over the chocolate ganache on the cake to enjoy an oomph flavor.

-Berries: Pair the cake with any berries of your choice.
-I like strawberries, blackberries and blueberries with this pound cake.
+- Berries: Pair the cake with any berries of your choice.
+I like serving strawberries, blackberries and blueberries with this pound cake.

-We bake this cake at 325 F. Pound cakes are heavier with a dense crumb and therefore require more time in the oven to cook properly.
+We bake this cake at 325 F as pound cakes are heavier with a dense crumb and therefore require more time in the oven to cook properly.
 This cake will take anywhere from 70 – 90 minutes to bake at 325 F.

 I always find this cake tastes better the next day of baking.
 Somehow, the ingredients fuse better overnight.
 My two cents are to make this cake ahead of time to fully enjoy it.